MultiSafepay/docs/content/integration/testing/testing-process.md

 You can test refunds for the following methods:

-- Banking methods: Belfius, CBC/KBC, EPS, Giropay, iDEAL (not QR), Sofort, Trustly
+- Banking methods: Belfius, CBC/KBC, Dotpay, EPS, Giropay, iDEAL (not QR), Sofort, Trustly
 - Wallets: Alipay, PayPal

 {{< /details >}}

 To test cancelling an order:

-1. Create an order in your backend or via the API following the usual instructions.
+1. Create an order in your backend or via the API as above.
 2. On the **Test platform** page, from the **Test scenario** list, select **Cancelled**.
 3. Click **Test**.
   The order status changes to **Void**.